GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 The HTML files represent the different pages of your web application.

 1. In your host directory, create a `templates` directory to hold all of your HTML files.
-Each HTML file should have the same basic layout, with a title and links to the other pages of your application.
+Your basic HTML template file should have a `DOCTYPE` tag and `html` tag at the beginning, closed at the end of the file.
+Within the `html` tag you should have `head` and `body` sections.
+In the `head` tag, you should have the `title` of your page, and in the `body` tag you should add the links to the other pages of your website as well as the `h1` header of your current page.
+For an example, view the [finished `templates/notifications.html` file](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/shared-photo-album-app/templates/notifications.html).
-1. Create an HTML file for the home/notifications page of your application (url: `http://[YOUR_PROJECT_ID].appspot.com`) using the template given above.
+    Do not yet add anything to the HTML files except for this basic layout; the other code will be explained in later sections.
+1. Create an HTML file for the home/notifications page of your application (url: `http://[YOUR_PROJECT_ID].appspot.com`) following the instructions given in the previous step.
 The notifications page will have a news feed listing all recent actions performed on your Cloud Storage photo bucket.
-1. Create an HTML file for the photos page of your application (url: `http://[YOUR_PROJECT_ID].appspot.com/photos`) using the template given above.
+1. Create an HTML file for the photos page of your application (url:`http://[YOUR_PROJECT_ID].appspot.com/photos`).
 The photos page will display the thumbnails and names of all photos uploaded to your Cloud Storage photo bucket.
-1. Create an HTML file for the search page of your application (url: `http://[YOUR_PROJECT_ID].appspot.com/search`) using the template given above.
+1. Create an HTML file for the search page of your application (url: `http://[YOUR_PROJECT_ID].appspot.com/search`).
 The search page will display the thumbnails and names of the photos uploaded to your Cloud Storage photo bucket that match the entered search term.

 ### The `main.py` file